Mr. Right Wanted

 Mr. Right Wanted (徵婚啟事 (zheng hun qi shi; literally "Marriage Wanted")) is a 2014 Taiwanese comedy, romance television series produced by UDN Productions, starring Sonia Sui, Christopher Lee, Kuo Shu-yao, Jerry Huang, Hans Chung, Chang Shao Huai, and Emerson Tsai.
 Filming began on December 23, 2013 and finished on June 7, 2014.
-First original broadcast began November 7, 2014 on TTV channel airing on Friday nights from 10:00-12:00 pm.
+First original broadcast began November 7, 2014 on TTV channel, airing on Friday nights from 10:00-12:00 pm.

 Synopsis

-When a woman tackles online dating, is it for work, is it to get back at her ex-boyfriend, or is it to fill a void in her life?
-Li Hai Ning (Sonia Sui) is a 32-year-old editor-in-chief of a publishing company that is struggling to find a bestseller.
-Fang Cheng Hao (Jerry Huang), Hai Ning's boyfriend of nine years, is the only author doing well in her company but even his book sales have begun to stagnate.
+When a woman tackles online dating, is it for work, is it to get back at her ex-boyfriend, or simply to fill a void in her life?
+Li Hai Ning (Sonia Sui) is a 32-year-old editor-in-chief of a publishing company who is struggling to find a bestseller.
+Fang Cheng Hao (Jerry Huang), Hai Ning's boyfriend of nine years, is the only author doing well at her company but even his book sales have begun to stagnate.
 As Hai Ning is preparing for Cheng Hao's new book, she discovers some major misdeeds that he has done and Hai Ning becomes enraged.
 Leaving him, Hai Ning also decides to write the new book herself – a book about online dating and marriage – with a simple online ad that states: “Female, 32 years old.
 Looking for men who are upright, kind and willing to communicate.
 Hoping to be friends first before marriage.”
-As Hai Ning begins to meet with an endless stream of potential marriage candidates and then meets Benjamin (Christopher Lee), will he help Hai Ning finish her the experiment and the book?
+As Hai Ning begins to meet with an endless stream of potential suitors and then meets Benjamin (Christopher Lee), will he help Hai Ning finish her experiment and the book?